Gum Disease Is Life Threatening And Most Don’t Know It. New York Dentist, Pankaj Singh Explains

 - We must remove the plaque and tartar that are contributing to the build-up of bacteria in the mouth causing the disease.

 - We treat the disease based on the severity of it in your case.
-If you have the early stages of periodontal disease, which is called gingivitis, we typically do a routine cleaning and the infection is gone after a couple of visits.
+If you have the early stages of periodontal disease, which is called gingivitis, we typically do a routine cleaning and treat the infection over a couple of visits.

 When the treatment is finished, we generally want you to come back in for a follow up visit.
 We check the pockets again and go over a plan for you to do at home to help keep your teeth and gums in better condition.
 Most people are not aware that when you are diagnosed with gum disease, you most likely will always have it.